NPVoravong/latitude/README.md

      <img src="assets/images/navbar.png" height="auto">

      The logo on the left gives the page some branding.
 An anchor tag is added to the button which allows a user to return to the homepage by clicking on the logo.
-The styling for the bar and logo are handled in `style.css`
+The styling for the bar and logo is handled in `style.css`

      ```